Aeri4a/publish-subscribe/README.md

 File main.c includes two test cases.
 In order to run them they need to be uncommented.

-**Tests are not independent, there should be just one uncommented at the same time**
+**Tests are not independent, there should be just one uncommented at the same time.**

 ### Other informations
 Based on task description, assumed that only get and put methods can react on destroyQueue.